microsoft/X-Mem/src/README.md

 ------------------------------------------------------------------------------------------------------------

 NOTE: On Windows, make sure you run X-Mem with Administrator privileges.
 This is needed in order to:
-	- Allocate "large pages" for improved performance as well as query if USE_LARGE_PAGES compile-time option is set
+	- Allocate "large pages" for improved performance, if the --large_pages option is selected (see below).
-	- Read performance counter data from the OS for reporting power (when applicable)
+	- Read performance counter data from the OS for reporting power (when applicable).
-	- Elevate thread priority and pin threads to CPUs for improved performance and benchmarking consistency
+	- Elevate thread priority and pin threads to CPUs for improved performance and benchmarking consistency.
+NOTE: On GNU/Linux, if you plan to use the --large_pages option, you will need administrator privileges (sudoer).

 USAGE: xmem [options]